 This book is considered a historical narrative on the planting and outreach of the Christian Church.
 The word Christian is first used in Acts 11:26.
 Christianity began in the piety of Judaism and the prevalence and growth of Christianity, per se, didn’t really take off until late first century A.D.

 There is a transition in the title of a disciple to an apostle.
 An apostle is a person is a catalyst or pioneer for a purpose or mission whereas being a disciple emphasizes the person’s relationship by following the teacher.
-In the Old Testament books foretelling of Jesus’s coming is found.
-After the Good News is announced in the Gospel, there is a shift to the future promises of Jesus’s return found in throughout the New Testament books.
+In the First Testament books foretelling of Jesus’s coming can be seen from this side of the cross.
+After the Good News of salvation (4:12) is announced in the Gospel, there is a shift to the future promises of Jesus’s return found in throughout the New Testament books.
 This is foretold in Acts 1:10-11 and in 15:16-18.

 We all are familiar with people who are Peter like who think out loud or don’t know what they are thinking unless they are talking, who is impetuous, and have a contagious excitement about life.
-Peter’s story takes up the first half of this book.
+An account on Peter takes up the first half of this book.
 The redeemed Peter’s credibility grows in the books of Acts as he deals with the new idea of church and its inclusion of all people.

 My approach in ministry is inspired by this poem discovered when I finished graduate school: I Stand at the Door by Sam Shoemaker (priest and a significant influence on the founders of Alcoholics Anonymous or AA).
 The essence of the poem is found in keywords to stand at the door, neither too far in, nor stay too far out.
 It’s a door, men are groping, feeling for yet can’t find when they are looking for God.
 The narrator can show them the door to go through, encouraging them to go as deep into the house of God as they can then call out to the rest of the world about that one taste of God where nothing else can wonderfully compare to its wonder.
 The storyteller is aware that personalities get in the way, leaving us afraid lest His house devour us.
 He wants people to go to church and pray they won’t forget, no matter how long they’ve been there, how it was before they got there.
 To not forget the people outside the door who are looking for it.
 That is where I want to prayerfully stand in my personal ministry.
 Whyte, in his poem Everything is Waiting for You, wrote about other doors that have always been there to frighten and invite.